cancerregulome/Ponzi/README.md

 }
 ```

 The lists should use the same identifiers as used in gmt.
+They
-They are considered unordered and repeats elements will be removed before analysis.
+are considered unordered and repeated elements will be removed before
+analysis.

-If the background genes list is missing or of zero length all genes in the gmt will be used as the background.
+If the background genes list is missing or of zero length all genes in
+the gmt will be used as the background.

 ### Results ###
-The response will contain json containing sorted lists of pathways/genesets like the following:
+The response will contain json containing sorted lists of pathways/genesets
+like the following:

 ```json
 {